-Tall, slender but statuesque, with the type of impressive hourglass figure only achieved with great genes and painful corsets, the Gibson Girls became a standard for American beauty, a sort of prototype pin-up.
-Gibson based his foxy, late-Victorian chicks on his wife and her sister (later known as Nancy Astor).
+Tall, slender but statuesque, with the type of hourglass figure only achieved with great genes and painful corsets, the Gibson Girls became a standard for American beauty, a sort of prototype pin-up.
+Gibson based his foxy sketches on his wife and her sister (later known as Nancy Astor).

-Although Gibson would progress to editor then owner of Life magazine and buy himself an island in Maine, he's perhaps best known today as the namesake of the Gibson Martini, as his illustrations of busty Gibson Girls probably inspired Charles Connolly of the Players Club to name a two-onion martini in their honour.
-Do try one.
+Although Gibson would progress to the editor then owner of Life Magazine and buy himself an island in Maine, he's perhaps best known today as the namesake of the Gibson Martini, as his illustrations of busty Gibson Girls, perhaps inspired Charles Connolly of the Players Club to name a two-onion Martini in their honour.

 All editorial and photography on this website is copyright protected